gpeterson78/snand.org/authentik/readme.md

 # snand.org authgen
 ### .env File Configuration

-1. **Locate the Setup Script**: Within the root directory of this project, you will find a script named `genenv.sh`.
+1. Within the root directory of this project, you will find a script named `genenv.sh`.
 This script will configure the necessary `.env` file.

-2. **Execute the Script**: Navigate to your project's root directory in your terminal and run the following command:
+2. Navigate to your project's root directory in your terminal and run the following command:

     ```bash
     sudo chmod +x genenv.sh